 In an article by the Huffington Post, San Francisco’s Mayor Ed Lee is quoted as saying, “San Francisco is taking on problems all cities face such as congestion and the need for clean transportation and open space, and finding innovative solutions that are being modeled throughout the country.”
-San Francisco has been recognized and awarded for its efforts in the area of sustainable public transportation; in 2011, the non-profit effort named Transportation & Development Policy, awarded the city with the “Sustainable Transport Award.”
+San Francisco has been recognized and awarded for its efforts in the area of sustainable public transportation.
+In 2011, the non-profit effort named Transportation & Development Policy, awarded the city with the “Sustainable Transport Award.”
+Learn about green public transportation in San Francisco.

 The San Francisco Municipal Transportation Agency (SFMTA) has changed its focus from just being a transit agency to being a sustainable mobility service provider.
 The main objective of the transformed focus is to provide the maximum potential with each form of public transportation available, while at the same time reducing the impact on the environment.
 The following explains some of the many modes of transportation available in the Bay Area and the changes or impacts each have made toward improving the environment: